Jesse (biblical figure): Narrative

 One day God sent the prophet Samuel to Bethlehem to anoint the next king of Israel.
 Ostensibly, his visit to Bethlehem was to offer a sacrifice; the ruse God provided to get past King Saul's jealous suspicion.
 Samuel offered a sacrifice with Jesse and then went to his house, where he sanctified him and his family.
 The prophet asked Jesse to present his sons.
 When Samuel saw Eliab, Jesse's eldest son, he was impressed by his stature and convinced that he must be God's anointed king, however, God said to Samuel, "Do not consider his appearance or his height, for I have rejected him.
-The Lord does not look at the things man looks at.
-Man sees only the outward appearance, but the Lord sees the heart" (1 Samuel 16:7 NIV).
-When Jesse presented his second son, Abinadab, God told Samuel, "The Lord has not chosen this one either" (1 Samuel 16:8 NIV).
+The does not look at the things man looks at.
+Man sees only the outward appearance, but the sees the heart" (1 Samuel 16:7 NIV).
+When Jesse presented his second son, Abinadab, God told Samuel, "The has not chosen this one either" (1 Samuel 16:8 NIV).
 This happened again with his third son, Shammah, then his fourth, fifth, sixth and seventh sons.
 Finally, Samuel inquired of Jesse if he had any other sons.
 Jesse told him that David the youngest was tending the flock.
 The prophet then asked for him to be brought in from tending the sheep.
 Samuel waited, and when he arrived God asked the prophet to anoint David as king over Israel (1 Samuel 16:13).

 Some time later, Saul, suffering from depression and melancholy, asked Jesse for his son David to play the harp for him, since he had heard that David played the harp beautifully.
 Jesse sent his son along with some gifts for the King.
 The King was so taken with David's harp playing that he asked Jesse to keep him in his court to play for him whenever he was depressed.
 Later on Jesse sent his son David with gifts to be given to his older brothers who were to fight in the war against the Philistines, in Saul's army.
 Years later David fled to the desert away from Saul, who sought to kill David in order for him to stay in power and not have his throne be taken away from him.
 David, worried about the safety of his parents, went to Mizpah in Moab, to ask permission from the King to allow his father Jesse and his mother to stay under the royal protection of the King.
 They stayed there until David's fortunes took a turn for the better.